stefan-dam/Text-Personality-Classifier/README.md

 - Messed around which a bunch of the parameters such as learning rate, batch size, etc, and highest F1 score achived was 0.685. (which still is not great, so looking at improvements) (Named Best_F1_model.pt on the sharepoint)

 Next Steps:
-- Looking at some other data sources (currently 1.5k rows for training), and looking into merging the data without compromising the integrity of the source as a whole.
+- Looking at some other data sources (currently 1.5k rows for training), and looking into merging the data to get a larger sample size without compromising the integrity of the source as a whole.
-- Alternatively, looking into how people finetune on small batches of data.
+- Alternatively, looking into how to better finetune BERT on small batches of data.